 Acupuncture for pain of all types is what acupuncture is most known for.
 Whether it is acute or chronic, due to injury or degeneration, internal organ pain or muscle/joint, it is all treatable with acupuncture, manual therapies, and Chinese herbs.

-In fact, because of the recent opioid epidemic, the Joint Commission is requiring accredited hospitals to provide non-pharmacological pain treatment modalities as of Jan 1, 2018.
+In fact, because of the recent opioid epidemic, the Joint Commission is requiring accredited hospitals to provide non-pharmaceutical pain treatment modalities as of Jan 1, 2018.
 Acupuncture for pain is one therapy that qualifies for this requirement.

 Read on to learn more about how acupuncture can help with sports injuries: